haskell/cabal/Cabal/doc/developing-packages.rst

 Benchmarks
 ^^^^^^^^^^

-.. pkg-section:: benchmark
+.. pkg-section:: benchmark name
+    :since: 1.9.2
+    :synopsis: Benchmark build information.

     Benchmark sections (if present) describe benchmarks contained in the package and must have an argument after the section label, which defines the name of the benchmark.
 This is a freeform argument, but may not contain spaces.
 It should be unique among the names of the package's other benchmarks, the package's test suites, the package's executables, and the package itself.
 Using benchmark sections requires at least Cabal version 1.9.2.

 The benchmark may be described using the following fields, as well as build information fields (see the section on `build information`_).